 Immunosuppressive drugs—to help control the overactive immune system.
 These may include:

-Many of the drugs used to treat Behcet’s disease can cause severe side effects.
-If you are taking these medications your doctor must closely monitor you.
+Many of the drugs used to treat Behcets disease can cause severe side effects.
+Your doctor must closely monitor you if you are taking these medications

 General guidelines include: